ExploitOwl/password-tracker/README.md

 Password entries are saved encrypted and can only be accessed with the correct master password.

 File Structure
+File	Description
-loki_dont_trust_you_dude.py: Main Python script running the vault GUI and encryption logic.

-loki_secret_stash.enc: Encrypted vault file storing your password data.

-vault_salt.bin: Salt used for key derivation to ensure encryption security.

-skull.png: Image used in the GUI (including the skull easter egg).
+loki_dont_trust_you_dude.py	Main Python script running the vault GUI and encryption logic loki_secret_stash.enc	Encrypted vault file storing your password data vault_salt.bin	Salt used for key derivation to ensure encryption security skull.png	Image used in the GUI (including the skull easter egg)

 Security Notes
-Your master password is never stored in plain text; it's used to derive the encryption key.
+Your master password is never stored in plain text; it’s used to derive the encryption key.

 Salt ensures that even if the master password is weak, encryption remains strong against common attacks.